Pennsylvania Department of Health

 Observations:

-Based on observation and interview, it was determined the facility failed to ensure there were no impediments to egress, affecting 1 of three levels.
+Based on observation and interview, it was determined the facility failed to maintain the fire rating of the smoke barrier walls, affecting two of three levels.

 Preparation and/or execution of this plan of correction does not constitute admission or agreement by the providers of the truth of the facts alleged or conclusions set forth in the statement of deficiencies.
 The plan of correction is prepared solely as a matter of compliance with federal and state law.

-The property manager or designee will monitor and audit for continued compliance with door function and signage in these areas at least monthly for three months and then the study results will be presented to the QAPI committee and the committee will determine the frequency and continuation of the audit based on the results of the audits completed.
+The Director of Property Management or designee will monitor and conduct random monthly audits at least monthly for three months and then the study results will be presented to QAPI committee, and the committee will determine the frequency and continuation of the audit based on the results of the audits completed.

 Observations: